miketownsend/data-dimensions/README.md

 ## Getters

 ### getData ()
 Returns the output data from this dimension.
-Not immutable so do not modify these data points.
+Returns a partial clone (series are cloned but not dataPoints).

+### findSeries (seriesName:string)
+Returns a data series (name = output of groupSeries) from the dimension

 ## Selection
 ### compareSelection(newSelection:string[])